-• RS-485 TCP (ASCII/Binary) modes:
+RS-485 TCP (ASCII/Binary) modes

 In TCP ASCII/Binary mode a link with an external device using text messages can be established.
-In TCP ASCII/Binary mode all data received from external device through RS-485 is sent directly to server (if link is currently active).
+In TCP ASCII/Binary mode all data received from the external device through RS-485 is sent directly to the server (if the link is currently active).
 Data is encapsulated in codec 12 format.